Smurfgalway/GraphTheory/README.md

 # GraphTheory

+<h1>Brief on Repository</h2>
-Project for My graph theory module in year 3
+This is a Project done for My third year module, Graph Theory

-This is done using <a href="https://neo4j.com/"> Neo4J </a>
+This project is done using <a href="https://neo4j.com/"> Neo4J </a>